 Welcome to Night Vale, by Joseph Fink & Jeffrey Cranor - 3.5*

-Rage and Retribution, by Lorraine Mace - I’m on a blog tour (my very first!) for this one, full review to come on Monday 23 March.
+Rage and Retribution, by Lorraine Mace - I’m on a blog tour (my very first!) for this one!
 4*

 Unbelievable, by T. Christian Miller & Ken Armstrong - good, but I thought the female gaze of the Netflix series was superior to the male-authored book.
 4*

 Confusion, by Elizabeth Jane Howard - read this 500-page book in a weekend.
 5*

 Traces, by Professor Patricia Wiltshire - super-interesting as I previously had zero realisation of how much pollen and fungi could tell us about where a person lived and died, but the ways victims are described in forensic investigators’ memoirs (‘pretty’, ‘illegal’) makes me a little uncomfortable sometimes.
 4*

 My mission to read everything Jonathan Coe, Barbara Erskine, and Elizabeth Jane Howard have ever written continues apace!